The Wrestler

 Aging wrestler Randy "The Ram" Robinson is long past his prime but still ready and rarin' to go on the pro-wrestling circuit.
 After a particularly brutal beating, however, Randy hangs up his tights, pursues a serious relationship with a long-in-the-tooth stripper, and tries to reconnect with his estranged daughter.
 But he can't resist the lure of the ring and readies himself for a comeback.

-Despite its modest budget of $6.0M, The Wrestler became a commercial juggernaut, earning $44.7M worldwide—a remarkable 646% return.
-The film's innovative storytelling connected with viewers, proving that strong storytelling can transcend budget limitations.
+Despite its limited budget of $6.0M, The Wrestler became a commercial juggernaut, earning $44.7M worldwide—a remarkable 646% return.
+The film's innovative storytelling found its audience, demonstrating that strong storytelling can transcend budget limitations.

 Plot Structure